iPhone 7 Plus release date: When is the iPhone 7 Plus coming out?

 The below photos (from MyDrivers) appear to show the rumoured black iPhone 7 Plus from different angles.
 We can see the dual-cameras, Smart Connector and the lack of a headphone jack.
 It's not clear whether the home button is push like previously or a new touch only version.

 YouTube channel Unbox Therapy got hold of a mockup of the 7 Plus from headphone company Besound.
 If the mockup is correct, the phone really will have protruding dual cameras, no headphone jack and a three-pin dock connector for accessories.
-You can watch the video comparison here, and an image showing the old and new phones side by side is below.
 Whether or not the dark blue colour is correct remains to be seen: other rumours say the iPhone 7 Plus will be available in darker 'Space Black' not dark blue as previously rumoured.
 A new photo shows the alleged dual-camera module and a whopping 256GB storage capacity.
 Take a look.
 Will the base model finally be 32GB?

 However, while the dual-camera seem like a certainty, a Weibo user citing sources at Foxconn (Apple's manufacturing partner) says that workers have been told the dual-camera technology is too immature to include.
 In other words it's not ready for the iPhone 7 Plus but there's still plenty of time left between now and the launch so don't take this as concrete just yet.
 Naturally, we'll have a full iPhone 7 Plus review for you once we get our hands on the phone following its launch.